lgoodridge/django-uniauth/README.md

 Uniauth has the following models:

+### UserProfile:

- - `UserProfile`: This model is automatically attached to each User upon creation, and extends the User model with the extra data Uniauth requires.
+This model is automatically attached to each User upon creation, and extends the User model with the extra data Uniauth requires.
 The other Uniauth models all interact with the `UserProfile` model rather than the User model directly.
 Accessible via `user.profile`.

  - `get_display_id`: This method returns a more display-friendly ID for the user, using their username.
 If the User was created via CAS authentication, it will return their username without the institution prefix (so a User with username "cas-exampleinst-id123" would return "id123").
 If their username is an email address, it will return everything before the "@" symbol (so "johndoe@example.com" would become "johndoe").
 Otherwise the username is returned unmodified.
 These generated IDs are not guaranteed to be unique.

+### LinkedEmail:

- - `LinkedEmail`: Represents an email address linked to a User's account.
+Represents an email address linked to a User's account.
 Accessible via `user.profile.linked_emails`.

+### Institution:

- - `Institution`: Represents an organization possesing an authentication server that can be logged into.
+Represents an organization possesing an authentication server that can be logged into.
 You will need to add an Institution for each CAS server you wish to support.
 The `add_institution` and `remove_institution` commands are provided to help with this.

+### InstitutionAccount:

- - `InstitutionAccount`: Represents an account a User holds with a particular Institution.
+Represents an account a User holds with a particular Institution.
 Accessible via `user.profile.accounts`.

 ## Backends